 With the buildup of bacteria and plaque in the mouth, a foul odor develops.
-But instead of being recognized for the serious red flag it is, "doggie breath" is routinely dismissed by dog owners as "normal" when it's not normal at all.
-Foul breath is a sign that infection exists in the dog's mouth, lurking and ready to spread through the bloodstream to the heart, lungs, or kidneys, where it can literally kill your dog.
+But instead of being recognized for the serious red flag it is, that bad “doggie breath” is routinely dismissed by dog owners as “normal” when it’s not normal at all.
+Foul breath is a sign that infection exists in the dog’s mouth, lurking and ready to spread through the bloodstream to the heart, lungs, or kidneys, where it can literally kill your dog.

 So, when in doubt, see your vet about any abnormality in a pet’s mouth, regardless of the animal’s age.
 Your dog’s life is at stake.